 Optimize Your Bedroom

 A dark, cool, and quiet bedroom is essential for creating the ideal sleep environment.
 Use blackout curtains or an eye mask to block unwanted light.
 If irregular noises from outside your room are keeping you up (like partying roommates or a noisy street), use earplugs or a white noise machine to mask the sounds.
 A weighted blanket will relieve feelings of anxiety so you can fall asleep faster.
-And of course, you should never underestimate the difference a quality mattress can make for your sleep quality.
+And of course, you should never underestimate the difference a quality cooling mattress can make for your sleep quality.

 Exercise Early in the Day